Hamm01/webpack-practice/README.md

 25. Edited the webpack config file > devServer: {static: "./dist"},
 26. edited the package.json in scripts module > "start": "webpack serve",
 27. npm start // this will start the webpack server with compiled and live reloading on changing the files

+# Source map changes in webpack config js

+28. As webpack.config.js is edited with> devtool: "source-map", // this will map the all the source files of Js that we can see in web console.

+# Entry and output changes in Webpack config js

+29. Webpack config file is edited with entry and output module, the entry is used for SRC folder for JS and output is used by webpack to provide compiled files to that particular folder
+30. npm run build
+31. npm start